 However, dry molding and wet molding can only be suitable for precision ceramics when organic additions are added to the raw materials of high-purity powders.
 Precision ceramics still need more processing after firing under a higher sintering temperature, from 2192℉ to 3992℉according to different materials.
 From the perspective of preparation procedures, precision ceramics overcome the limits of traditional ceramics.
 Moreover, there are many advanced technologies used in precision ceramics, such as vacuum sintering, protective atmosphere sintering, hot pressing, hot and high-temperature isostatic pressing, and so on.

 With the above differences, traditional ceramics and precision ceramics own different functions.
 Precision ceramics have better performances in quality as well as new applications that traditional ones don’t have.
 Traditional ceramic materials are mainly produced for daily use or work as building materials.
 While precision ceramics have multiple physical and mechanical properties, such as high strength, high hardness, wear resistance, corrosion resistance, high-temperature resistance, and thermal shock resistance.
-Besides, precision ceramics also have great potential for usages in heat, light, sound, electricity, magnetism, chemistry, biology and other aspects.
+Besides, precision ceramics also have great potential for usage in heat, light, sound, electricity, magnetism, chemistry, biology and other aspects.